 ✥ ✥ ✥

 Jeff Sutherland relates a story from his days at the medical software company IDX.
 Mary Rettig, the ScrumMaster, asked him how she could achieve a perfect rating of ten on the corporate performance appraisal.
 Jeff responded that if she met all of the corporate reviewers’ expectations, that she would achieve a rating of five.
 Exceeding the expectations resulted in a rating of six.
 If Mary’s own team, together with the Product Owner, agreed that Mary’s work exceeded expectations, she would get a seven.
 If the CEO said that the corporate direction and success owed directly to Mary’s contribution, she would achieve an eight.
-If customers were writing rave reviews about how Mary’s work in particular, and if such testimonials were documented, she could get a nine.
+If customers were writing rave reviews about how Mary’s work in particular, she could get a nine.
 To get a ten, she had to appear on the cover of the likes of Business Week or Harvard Business Review.

 The next year, Mary’s team earned a ten with her support as ScrumMaster.